dlam96/react-workshop/README.md

 To get your API key from [Open Weather Map](https://home.openweathermap.org/), please register an account with them.

-To make coding in React easier I recommend install these packages in VSCode
+To make coding in React easier I highly recommend installing these packages in VSCode

 1. Simple React Snippets by Burke Holland